 It's hard to imagine an animal like this still exists in the the world.
-To me, they seem like a relic from our past that used to rub shoulders with the wooly mammoth and ran from cavemen.
-However, they're still here in North America and parts of Europe and flourishing.
+To me, moose seem almost like a relic from our past that would've been rubbing shoulders with a wooly mammoth and running from cavemen on the hunt.
+And, yet, they're still here in North America and parts of Europe and flourishing.
 According to the National Wildlife Federation, moose can be found from Maine to Washington across the northern regions of the United States, as well as throughout Canada and up into Alaska.